meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 		- Access to contractors
 #### CRYPT 3e Downtime
 Which of these can be broken down to things based off a roll?

-1. Maintain Cover: work your assigned cover, reduce HEAT
-	- As downtime actions: Scrub personal data or fake your death (2 Actions) both reduce reputation.
-Both are time intensive tasks but can make you harder to track down or recognize
-2. Relax: kick your feet up and enjoy the beach, restore calm/cool/stress to max.
+1. Relax: kick your feet up and enjoy the beach, use your Vice, and roll a d10.
+If its under your Stress, reduce stress to that amount and gain the difference in XP.
+If the result is at or over your stress, reduce Stress by 1.
-	1. Relieve Stress (*anomalous investigations*)
-3. Medical Treatment (heal wounds)
+2. Medical Treatment (heal wounds)
 	1. seek treatment (take 3 times to remove an injury, permanent condition, or curse)
 	2. Recover: gain back hits, remove conditions, etc.
 	3. get Medical care - regain 1 wound. when all wounds are healed, regain max hit points (*anomalous investigations*)
 	4. Seek treatment - take 3x to remove a permanent condition (*anomalous investigations*)
-4. Case Joint: Gain information about a potential AO (HMTW)
-	1. Explore, find additional points of interest nearby
-5. Memorialize: celebrate a fallen life, player can recover 1XP per 10C spent?
-(HMTW)
-	1. Mourn: Commemorate a fallen friend.
-You couldn't save them, and they deserved better.
-Call upon a pallbearer, a steward, or an undertaker.
-6. Research: spend Cash to test BRAIN and ask a question about a subject (HMTW)
+3. Research: spend Cash to test BRAIN and ask a question about a subject (HMTW)
 	1. (*Throne of Salt*) Research allows you to investigate the various materials you may encounter out in the field: Esoteric tomes, Scientific materials, the mad scribblings of a Manifesto, the entirety of a codebase.
 Each researchable item will have a Research Score, given after the first spent reading it (this is how many weeks it’ll take to finish), and a set of Milestones (these are important bits of lore, actionable intelligence, or new things you can make; these will be revealed when you reach them).
 A Research Item may look like: Manual for the Improvement of Advanced Cybernetics (RS:5 ML:2(3,5)).
 For each week spent Researching a material, make an Intellect check:
 		- On a success: Increment Research Points by 1
 		- On a critical success: Breakthrough, immediately gain Research Points to jump to the next Milestone
 		- On a failure: Do not increment research points, take 1 Stress
 		- On a critical failure: You made a critical error in your earlier work, lose 1 Research Point, take 1d5 Stress
 	2. Research: Delve deep into a special interest.
 Get so obsessed you forget to eat while you acquire valuable knowledge.
 Use a librarian, a scholar, or a philosopher.
-	3.
+	3. Case Joint: Gain information about a potential AO (HMTW)
-7. Train: spend 1C per 1XP to a new profession, specialization or learn an out of profession specialization?
+4. Train: spend 1C per 1XP to a new profession, specialization or learn an out of profession specialization?
 (HMTW)
 	1. take a number of times equal to 10 - STAT?
 		1. -1 if part of your Profession?
 		2. +1 for out of profession training?
 	2. (*mothership*) Study: pay cost equal to how long you’ll be studying
 	3. Train: Improve yourself through daily drills and repetition.
 Pick up a new trick like a dog.
 A guide, a mentor, or a master is may be necessary
-8. (*Emmy Verte*) Carouse:
+5. (*Emmy Verte*) Carouse:
 	1. Contacts are everyone with whom your crew has a relationship with.
 If you make an effort to improve your relationship, roll a d10 and compare it to your current score.
 If you roll below, increase the score by 1.
 If you roll above, you must complete a task before you can change the relationship.
 		- 1-2 Nemesis - Actively creates dangers, traps and terrors for the crew
 		- 3-4 Foe - Prevents the crew from achieving their goals when given the opportunity